billbreit/BitWiseApps/README.md

 #### bitwise/lib directory >

 A base of common core Python/MicroPython libraries, slowly enlarging.
 Note: the '/lib' directory is in the default sys.path for micropython, the 'micropythonic standard'.

+**liststore.py** - a multilist structure of columns and rows.
+Intended to be quick and flexible: any row of any column can be of any valid Python type.
+For a demo, run as 'python liststore.py'.

+**tablestore.py** - a relational-like structure based on liststore with restrictions that implement:

+*Python Types*: enforce column type for any Python type that can be stored/recovered from JSON.

+*Persistence*: save and restore a list of lists structure to/from a JSON file.
+Restore tuple and namedtuple types not recognized by json.
+*Uniqueness Constraints*: a key column or set of columns must form a unique key, in effect, naming a row.

+*Referential Integrity*: When multiple tables are defined within the DataStore class, the relationships between ( single column ) keys in tables are maintained: every child key must have a parent key and no parent with children can be deleted.

+**vdict.py** - VolatileDict for tracking changes to values in a dictionary.
+Also provides read-only ( write-once ) locks on value updates.
+ In a micropython environment, provides a faster alternative to mpy OrderedCollection ( default dict is not ordered ).

 Most programs run in a small memory footprint, a base of about 40K, usable on anything from Raspberry Pi Pico and ESP32 microcontrollers to ... who knows what ( Windows and Linux, not sure about Mac ).